malik-azad/Programming-in-JAVA/README.md

 # Programming-in-JAVA

-Welcome to the **Programming-in-JAVA** repository!
-This repository helps in understanding the core concepts of Java programming through a variety of example programs.
+Welcome to the **Programming-in-JAVA**  This repository helps in understanding the core concepts of Java programming through a variety of example programs.
 Additionally, I will soon be adding comprehensive notes to further enhance the study material

 ## What's Inside